 Frequently Asked Questions about the Fox Eradication EffortThe following are the most frequently asked questions about the fox eradication effort in Tasmania.
-Further information about these questions is available from other pages on the Invasive Species Branch website and from factsheets in Publications and Reviews.
+Further information about these questions is available from other pages on the Invasive Species Branch website and from factsheets on our Publications and Information Resources webpage.

 Frequently Asked Questions: